IB Diploma Programme: Special circumstances

 Where standard assessment conditions could put a student with special educational needs at a disadvantage, special arrangements may be allowed.
 The Candidates with Special Assessment Needs publication contains information regarding procedures and arrangements for students with special needs.

 Application and authorization

 To offer the IB Diploma Programme, an institution must go through an application process, and during that period the teachers are trained in the IB.
 At the end of the application process, IB conducts an authorisation visit.

-Once a school is authorised to offer the programme, an annual fee ensures ongoing support from the IB, legal authorisation to display the IB logo, and access to the Online Curriculum Centre (OCC) and the IB Information System (IBIS).
+Once a school is authorized to offer the programme, an annual fee ensures ongoing support from the IB, legal authorization to display the IB logo, and access to the Online Curriculum Centre (OCC) and the IB Information System (IBIS).
 The OCC provides information, resources, and support for IB teachers and coordinators.
 IBIS is a database employed by IB coordinators.
 Other IB fees also include student registration and individual diploma subject examination fees.